India is beautiful.

 Indian food is abundant everywhere in India.
 You will need to be able to enjoy a lot of curries because they use their spices well.
 But for a foreigner, you might not be used to these spices in the same way.
 So this can be one of the cons of traveling in India.
 It might happen that you get tired of Indian food after a few weeks.
 Make sure to try out different curries and get some variation in your meals.

 Tip: Malai kofta is a recommended less spicy Indian dish you should try out.

 3. Overall hygiene

-One of the cons of travel in India is that the traffic can be loud.
+One of the cons of traveling in India is that the traffic can be loud.
 Honking is common and everybody honks for about any reason.
 It can become annoying after a while when you walk in the smaller streets.
-Try not to get annoyed too much because of the traffic.
+One of the best tips is to try not to get too annoyed because of the traffic.
 The traffic here is unique and it will really surprise you in pleasant and less pleasant ways.